Georges Carpentier: Biography

 Carpentier defended his title twice again in 1919 before dropping down a weight class to challenge Battling Levinsky for the light heavyweight championship of the world.
 The fight took place on 12 October 1920, in Jersey City and Levinsky was knocked out in the fourth.
 Carpentier's attempt at the heavyweight Championship of the world came on 2 July 1921, again in Jersey City, when he faced Jack Dempsey in front of boxing's first million dollar gate (approximately $ today).
-Carpentier was badly beaten around before suffering a knockout in the second minute of the fourth round.
-Carpentier never fought again for that title.
+Carpentier was badly beaten around before suffering a knockout in the second minute of the fourth round and never fought again for that title.
 He lost his world light heavyweight title and his European heavyweight and light heavyweight titles the following year, on 24 September 1922, in a controversial bout with Senegalese fighter Battling Siki.
 His last truly noteworthy fight was on 24 July 1924, with Gene Tunney at the Polo Grounds in Manhattan, New York City.
 Carpentier lost the bout by TKO after fifteen rounds.
 He retired from the ring after a final exhibition bout in 1927.

 Following his retirement from boxing, Carpentier spent a number of years as a vaudeville song-and-dance man, mostly in the UK and the US.
+As a singer he cut two sides on a gramophone record in 1927 for Pathé, in the style of French singer Maurice Chevalier.
 He is the author of a boxing novel, Brothers of the Brown Owl: A Story of the Boxing Ring published c.
 1920 by Cassell and Company (being a volume in the uniform Cassell's Empire Library).
 He also appeared in half a dozen motion pictures, starring in both silent films and talkies.
 He made three films in Hollywood, US, one for director J. Stuart Blackton in England and two in his native France.
 His last screen appearance was in 1934.
 Soon after, he became proprietor of an upmarket bar, Chez Georges Carpentier, in a chic Paris neighbourhood.
 In several different locations, this is the profession he would exercise until shortly before his death.